-The nature center is currently closed, but you can pick up a map at a kiosk outside of it.
+Pick up a map at a kiosk outside of the nature center.
 The detailed trail map will show you how to get to Robinson Rock House, as well several ponds, a fishing pier, a disc golf course, picnic areas, sports fields, a dog park and playgrounds.

 In all there are over 10 miles of hiking trails within Reedy Creek Nature Preserve, but the hike from the nature center to Robinson Rock House is approximately .93 miles.Our library of hikes

 As you walk past the nature center you’ll pass a Little Free Library, where you can take or leave a book, and a picnic pavilion.
 There’s also a nature playground.

 You’ll start out on the Umbrella Tree Trail, which is also marked as Big Oak Trail at that point.